VikaSukhara/Car-Catalog/README.md

 - 🚙 Catalog with dynamic car listings
 - 🔍 Filtering by make, price, mileage, and more
 - ❤️ Add to Favorites (saved to localStorage)
-- 📱 Responsive design for mobile and tablet

 ---